 He has nine brothers and sisters, twelve step-brothers and -sisters, and an almost limitless number of nieces, nephews, cousins, et cetera.
 (There are a lot of ill-shaped, meandering, and conflicting stories in a family that size.)

 In addition to LOTS OF FUN WITH FINNEGANS WAKE, he has written or edited nine books, including Dream Visions: The Art of Alanis Obomsawin (Viggo Mortensen / Perceval Press), Introduction to Literature: British, American, Canadian (Harper & Row) and Cleopatra at the Breakfast Table: Why I Studied Latin With My Teenager and How I Discovered the Daughterland (Quattro).

 He has published widely on art and writing, including in The Globe and Mail, Montreal Gazette, National Post, Azure, Journal of Canadian Art History, Interior Design, C Magazine, and The Fortnightly Review.

-He is a past or current member, or board member, of Open Studio, C: The Visual Arts Foundation, P.E.N., White Ribbon Campaign, Philadelphia Center for the Book, and The Center for Book Arts.
+He is a past or current member, or board member, of Open Studio, C: The Visual Arts Foundation, P.E.N., White Ribbon Campaign, Philadelphia Center for the Book, and The Center for Book Arts (New York).

-For information about his published books and links to over 100 articles, reviews and papers: tpob.me.
+For information about his published books, and links to 100+ articles, reviews and papers: tpob.me.